-Each Accredited Member's Policy should contain 2.9 The Policy is reviewed on at least an annual basis.
-Any review shall consider suitable systems, procedures and processes for legislative changes regarding Supply Chain, AML and CFT and examines the risk identification and assessment (including previous 12 months' implementation of the Policy together considering suitably addressing Red Flags) and such systems, procedures and processes should be updated section 7 must have received prior written sign-off from the Management Team continually on an ongoing basis upon the occurrence which takes effect immediately. of the change of any relevant circumstances.
+2.9 The Policy is reviewed on at least an annual basis.
+Any review shall consider legislative changes regarding Supply Chain, AML and CFT and examines the previous 12 months' implementation of the Policy together considering improvement opportunities.
+Any amendments made to the Policy under this section 7 must have received prior written sign-off from the Management Team which takes effect immediately.